Studying

 • Have an in-depth knowledge of the theoretical basis of your field and be able to apply this knowledge to broader topics.

-• Know how to search for and manage chemical research data and use them to plan and perform demanding duties in chemical laboratories.
+• Know how to search for and manage chemical research data and use it to plan and perform demanding duties in chemical laboratories.

 • Be able to act as a chemical expert in project planning and management, both independently and as a member of a team.

-• Be able to present your results accurately in accordance with the practices of the field, both orally and in writing
+• Be able to present your results accurately following the practices of the field, both orally and in writing

 • Be able to prepare extensive papers and reports.